Table of Contents

 8 Hydrocarbon Dew Point Control Unit

-Regulating the hydrocarbon dew point is another important parameter of gas processing to make the meet the pipeline specifications.
+Regulating the hydrocarbon dew point is another important parameter of gas processing to meet pipeline specifications.
 The temperature at which vapours begin to condense from the gaseous phase is known as the dew point.
-The hydrocarbon dew point control unit or HDPCU regulates the dew point.
+The hydrocarbon dew point control unit, or HDPCU, regulates the dew point.
 The HDPCU is installed in cold areas to prevent the condensation of hydrocarbons.

 Figure 3: Hydrocarbon Dew Point Control Unit

-HDPCU has the sole purpose of restricting the creation of hydrates in the natural produced gas stream or pipeline.
-HDPCU performs an equivalent of dehydration, and it is accomplished by injecting the hydrate inhibitor straight in the gas pipeline.
+HDPCUs have the sole purpose of restricting the creation of hydrates in the natural gas stream or pipeline.
+They perform an equivalent of dehydration, and they are accomplished by injecting the hydrate inhibitor straight into the gas pipeline.
 Moreover, hydrocarbon dew point control units are developed to use refrigeration or JT (Joule Thomson Effect) to provide the level of cooling as needed.

 9 Pipeline Gas Specifications

-Naturally produced gas must be processed to fulfil the standards of gas transportation pipeline.
+Naturally produced gas must be processed to fulfil the standards of a gas transportation pipeline.
 The specifications of the gas pipeline are shown in the table below.
-These pipeline gas specifications ensure that gas is of high-quality, and the customers should get safe and clean gas.
-Moreover, it should meet the heating values defined in the Wobbe’s index to warrant the optimal operation of gas turbines for electricity generation.
+These pipeline gas specifications ensure that gas is of high quality and that customers get safe and clean gas.
+Moreover, it should meet the heating values defined in Wobbe’s index to warrant the optimal operation of gas turbines for electricity generation.

 10 Gas Processing: Conclusion